NHSDigital/nhs-login-help-centre/src/manage/phonenumber.md

 1. Log in to [your NHS account](https://settings.login.nhs.uk/ 'your NHS account').
 2. Select **Login and security settings.**
 3. Select **Two-step verification.**
-4. Select **change** for mobile phone number.
+4. Select **Change** for mobile phone number.
-5. Follow the on-screen instructions to confirm your new movile phone number.
+5. Follow the on-screen instructions to confirm your new mobile phone number.

 ---